chef/chef-web-docs/chef_master/source/resource_ohai.rst

 ``plugin``
    **Ruby Type:** String

-   Optional.
    The name of an Ohai plugin to be reloaded.
 If this property is not specified, the chef-client will reload all plugins.

 ``retries``
    **Ruby Type:** Integer